geoserver/geoserver-history/doc/en/user/source/production/troubleshooting.rst

 ````````

 `jstack <http://java.sun.com/javase/6/docs/technotes/tools/share/jstack.html>`_ is a tool extracting a the current stack trace for each thread running in the virtual machine.
 It can be used to identify scalability issues and to gather what the program is actually doing.

-Usually people developers knowing about the inner workings of GeoServer can properly interpret its output, so it's likely to be requested by a developer trying to troubleshoot a problem, and its output, usually quite long, has to be redirected to a file and send over.
+It usually takes people knowing about the inner workings of GeoServer can properly interpret the jstack output.

 An example of usage::